vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/25_prabhAva-vyavasthAdhikAraH.md

 then the question arises
 whether the aṅgas of bhakti might be considered as the aṅgas of prapatti as well.
 But, in prapatti, they are not required as aṅgas.
-This is indicated by the words mām and ekam.
+This is indicated by the word parityajya ~~mām and ekam~~.

-(If the word, parityajya, makes an injunction
-that other things should not be considered as aṅgas for prapatti,
+(If the word, parityajya, makes an injunction that other things should not be considered as aṅgas for prapatti,
-and if the words (mā suchaH) (do not grieve or despair)
-show that the previous grief or despair is qualification for prapatti (ākiñcanya),
+and if the words (mā suchaH) (do not grieve or despair) show that the previous grief or despair is qualification for prapatti (ākiñcanya),
 then, where is the appropriateness of the word ekam (it may be asked ).
 The answer is :-
 the word ekam is intended to show that in the mental or sāttvika renunciation of action by sattvam,